itay-nakash/itay-nakash/README.md

 ### Hi, I'm Itay Nakash 👋 :smiley:

-I'm currently a third year student in computer science at the Technion 💻
+CS student at the Technion 💻

 Taking part in the Schulich Leaders Scholarships, and would love to hear about project ideas !